OVERVIEW | FORMAT | TEXT | COMPLETION | REGISTRATION

 Theory, models, and practices offer us the foundation for the work we do in our career practice.
 You’ll explore a wide range of existing and emerging theories and models, which form the basis of current practice of the Career Development profession in Canada.
 You will build a critical mass of knowledge and skill as a foundation on which to base your practice.

-This is an intensive 4-week distance learning program
+This is an intensive 4-week distance learning course

 Theories provide a framework and a context for working with clients and inform our practice.
 This course will build your knowledge of the theoretical foundations of Career Development, including Maslow’s Theory of Human Motivation, Super’s Lifespan/Lifespace Model, Parson’s Trait and Factor Theory, Roe’s Personality Type Theory, Holland’s Theory of Career Choice, and Ginzberg’s Theory of Career Choice.
 You will examine issues of culture in relation to career development theory.
 By analyzing the strengths and limitations of these theories, models, and practices, you can apply them appropriately in your career interventions.